 Clean behind the fridge and vacuum the coils in the back to keep it running smoothly.

 Inspect all of the drains in your home for leaks.
+Check for a line leak by seeing if water flows at a drip or the flow of water can be stopped by placing your thumb over the faucet.
 Look under the sinks, check washing machine valves and inspect outdoor faucets.

 Clear lint and debris from the hoses behind your washer and dryer.
 Vacuum lint out from deep within the hose.